| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 fit.
 For these patients, the surgeon may order a custom made femoral

+shaft.
 The patient is CT scanned (

 a special X-ray technique depicting three dimensionally the form of